garciaone/g_one_toolkit/README.md

     - **vis_colour**: A selection of different colours used in visualisation mode.

 ### **To Do**
+ - Testing
  - General clean-up of code and refactoring.
  - Additional testing / unit testing needs to be set up.
- - Fix first frame pop, feather falloff and artifacts in mesh-aware-3D mode.
+ - Explore more robust "mesh-aware-3D" alternatives to geometry based falloffs.
  - Update method of generating surfacing from face mesh verts.
 Currently, it uses a convex hull for simplicity; however, this causes issues when representing facial contours accurately.
  - All outputs are generated as images of type RGB BxWxHxC.
 An optional direct mask output type will be included.
- - Mesh-aware-3D has limitations due to the face mesh topology produced by the MediaPipe Face Landmarker model, resulting in occasional artefacts in the mask.
-This can mostly be resolved by falloff settings and post-2D blur.
-More work can be done to make this option more robust overall.
  - Falloff settings need to be further normalised to ensure a less drastic shift in the output due to falloff method switching.
  - Allow multiple face generation.

 ## G-One Face Tracking Features

-**Description:** A wrapper for MediaPipe's Face Landmarker model.
-Draws MediaPipe FaceMesh features on image frames (ComfyUI node).
-Supports per-group toggles (brows, lids, lips, face oval, irises) with configurable colors/thickness, and optional vertex markers.Note: This is currently only configured to process one face.
+**Description:** A simple wrapper for MediaPipe's Face Landmarker model.
+Draws MediaPipe FaceMesh features.
+Supports per-group toggles (left brow, right eyes lips, etc) with configurable thickness and optional vertex markers.Note: This is currently only configured to process one face.

 | <img src=".\content\faceTrackingFeatures\faceTrackingFeatures_all.webp" width="100%"> | <img src=".\content\faceTrackingFeatures\faceTrackingFeatures_eyes_eyebrows.webp" width="100%"> | <img src=".\content\faceTrackingFeatures\faceTrackingFeatures_lips.webp" width="100%"> |